-Some time ago I received an email from a client experiencing slow performance issues with a LEMP (Linux, Nginx, MySQL and PHP web server).
+Some time ago, I received an email from a client experiencing slow performance issues with a LEMP (Linux, Nginx, MySQL, and PHP webserver).
 During a full audit, I found that the server’s load average was pretty low (see above screenshot).
 However, the website was indeed very slow.
-There were some misconfigurations, but one of the main PHP performance bottlenecks was due to poor CPU single thread performance.
+There were some misconfigurations, but one of the main PHP performance bottlenecks was poor CPU single-thread performance.

-Upon further investigation, I found that the volume of traffic was not enough to activate all 18 cores concurrently.
-Also, each CPU core, took anywhere from 1 to 3 seconds on average to complete PHP requests.
-As mentioned, there were other code efficiency issues, but for the purpose of this article, we will focus on: CPU single thread performance or the speed of your CPU cores.
+Upon further investigation, I found that web traffic was not enough to activate all 18 cores concurrently.
+Also, each CPU core took anywhere from 1 to 3 seconds on average to complete PHP requests.
+As mentioned, there were other code efficiency issues, but we will focus on CPU single-thread performance (CPU core speeds) for this article.

-First, before we get to that, let’s look at how PHP uses your web server’s CPU.
+Before we get to that, let’s look at how PHP uses your web server’s CPU.
 As you may have already noticed, PHP is not designed for multithreading.
-Therefore, each page/request is served by one PHP process and each process locks on to one CPU core.
+Therefore, each page/request is served by one PHP process, and each process locks on to one CPU core.
 This is also the case when PHP waits for MySQL queries to complete.
 However, unlike PHP, MySQL is multithreaded, but that’s another topic.

-Basically, this is the way PHP was designed to function.
-Which means, if your web server has more than one page request at a time, you’ll have several PHP processes/CPU cores running concurrently.
+This is the way PHP was designed to function.
+If your web server has concurrent page requests, you’ll also have several PHP processes – each using a CPU core – running concurrently.
 This makes your choice of CPU very important!

 With 18 cores on this low-traffic server, the server’s load average always remained below 18.
 In fact, during monitoring, no more than 6 – 10 cores were being used by PHP concurrently during peak traffic.
 As a result, in addition to other recommendations included in my PDF audit report, the following was also recommended:

 You have a lot of CPU cores (18) but the core speed is only 2.0GHz.
 Since PHP processes are executed per-core, a VPS with 3+GHz cores would fit your workload better.